vikramtharakan/Airbnb_Exploratory_Project/README.md

 * seattle_folder	--> csv files from seattle.zip file
 * blog_post --> Contains link for blog post about project on medium
 * AirbnbProject.ipynb	  --> Notebook containing all cleaning and analysis work
+* AirbnbProject.html	  --> HTML version of the notebook for quick viewing

 ### Summary of Analysis
 <p>